 As it turns out, Britta has started multiple businesses, including her own swimwear line!
 So, Creative Capital Design was not her first rodeo.

 "I have started a few businesses, one of them being my own swimwear line.
 I started this in 2000 and operated that until 2003.
-The main reason I stopped was because I got the opportunity to move to Portland for a design position as the Nike Swim designer.
+The main reason I stopped was that I got the opportunity to move to Portland for a design position as the Nike Swim designer.
 So I had some experience under my belt of starting a biz before launching CCD.
 Creative Capital Design was started with my business partner, so we founded this together in 2012."

 Although Britta had much experience in the fashion world, it wasn't until she met a complementary business partner, that she decided to create CCD.
 Britta had nothing but beautiful things to say about her business partner.